 Peace Corps administrative offices which may have public records of interest include:

-> The Information Collection and Exchange, or ICE, provides technical support to Volunteers.
+The Information Collection and Exchange, or ICE, provides technical support to Volunteers.
 Its collection includes some historical documents and “field generated” materials by Volunteers.
 These materials may be available as public documents.
-It may be necessary to first request a copy of the ICE catalog.
-Materials created by serving Volunteers can be found on a separate list of “field generated materials.”
-A specific document can then be requested from the catalog or the list.
-Not all documents may be available to the public.
 (Updated 9.3.2015: Peace Corps is creating a new website that will include field materials and resources for serving Volunteers and staff.
 It is basically an intranet service; however, some information may also be available to RPCVs and the general public, in 12 to 18 months.
 The website is still a “work in progress.” )

-> The Office of Strategic Information, Research and Planning, or OSIRP, is developing an archive of historic documents.
+The Office of Strategic Information, Research and Planning, or OSIRP, is developing an archive of historic documents.
 These materials may be available as public documents.

 In making FOIA requests, I have found it important to be as specific as possible and to describe what you are seeking in a functional way as well as with a term you may remember from your service.
 For example, I found that current staff were not familiar with the terms “Group” or “site report”.
 Peace Corps may charge for a FOIA.
 I always ask to be notified first if the charge is going to be more than $20.
 So far, I have not been charged, but budget concerns may change that.
 Agencies should respond to a FOIA request within 30 days.
 If you are not satisfied with the response, you may appeal.